Pecten maximus: Distribution

-Pecten maximus occurs in the eastern Atlantic along the European coast from northern Norway, south to the Iberian peninsula, it has also been reported off West Africa, off the Macaronesian Islands.
+Pecten maximus occurs in the eastern Atlantic along the European coast from northern Norway, south to the Iberian Peninsula, it has also been reported off West Africa, off the Macaronesian Islands.
 In Great Britain and Ireland it is distributed all round the coast but it is uncommon and localised on the eastern North Sea coast.
 It prefers offshore waters down to 100 m depth.

 Biology

-Pecten maximus frequently creates a slight hollow in the substrate for its shell to lie in by opening and closing the valve to eject water from the mantle cavity, which raises the shell at an angle to the substrate so that subsequent water jets into the sediment and create a recess.
-Once settled, sand, mud, gravel or living organisms coat the upper valve, and the margin of the shell, with the tentacles and eyes, is all that is visible.
-They are filter feeders which extract particles from the surrounding water via a feeding current which is drawn by cilia across the gills where the food particles are trapped, then taken to the mouth in a stream of mucous.
+Pecten maximus frequently creates a slight hollow in the substrate to lie in by opening and closing for its shells to eject water from the mantle cavity, which raises the shell at an angle to the substrate so that subsequent water jets into the sediment and create a recess.
+Once settled, sand, mud, gravel or living organisms coat the upper valve and the margin of the shell, with the tentacles and eyes, is all that is visible.
+They are filter feeders, which extract particles from the surrounding water via a feeding current, which is drawn by cilia across the gills, where the food particles are trapped then taken to the mouth in a stream of mucous.

 Pecten maximus swims but this is generally limited to escape reactions.
 The main predators which cause this reaction when detected are the mollusc eating starfish Asterias rubens and Astropecten irregularis, although starfish which do not feed on molluscs can cause limited jumping or valve-closing reactions.
 The swimming action is performed by rapidly clapping the valves and expelling jets of water from each side of the hinge so that it moves with the curved edge of the shell at the front.
 The scallop jumps forwards by gradually relaxing the adductor muscle and then rapidly opening and closing the valves.

 Pecten maximus tends to be more numerous in areas where they are not fully exposed to strong currents.
 Scallops which live in sheltered habitats grow faster than scallops in areas exposed to wave action, possibly due to the filter feeding apparatus being unable to function because of high concentrations of particulate matter in the water in areas subject to high levels of wave exposure.
 Another factor that may be significant is that the processes of larval settlement and byssal attachment are rather delicate and would be disturbed in strong currents.
 Abundance and growth rates are negatively correlated with the amount of mud in the substrate.